 - Use different types of questions.
 Asking the right questions is crucial for an effective and well-performing survey.
 Multiple-choice questions make it easy for users to take a survey since they don’t have to provide open-ended answers.
 Binary scale questions let customers choose from two available options, for example, yes or no. You can ask whether your customer support agent helped a client with their problem.
 This way, marketers receive objective and unambiguous answers.
 Semantic differential questions help companies evaluate users’ attitudes towards a particular issue or product.
 This survey uses a 5-7 point scale.
 Likert scale questions are similar to semantic questions.
 They help understand how clients feel about your product or service.
 Open-ended questions let users speak their minds.
 They are considered the most useful since customers can offer some innovative ideas.

 - Keep your questions short.
 The longer the questions, the longer it will take to answer them.
-This may result in a high bounce rate, hence, the survey won’t be as effective as you expected.
-Perhaps only your most loyal customers are ready to spend half an hour or so to take your survey, meaning you won’t get accurate results.
+This may result in a high bounce rate, and the survey won’t be as effective as you expected.
+Perhaps only your most loyal customers are ready to spend half an hour taking your survey, meaning you won’t get accurate results.

 - Only ask the most important questions.
 You should have a clear goal for your survey and make your questions bring you closer to it.
 For example, if you want to predict the success of a new product before its launch, you don’t need the questions like” What is your name?” and “How did you first come in contact with our brand?”.
 They won’t bring you value but will take more users’ time.
 Instead, create a list of the most critical questions.